brenoHC/MECH6321/README.md

 Topology Optimization is carried out.
 Code for the FEA-based solver is generic and hence can be extended to any objective function such as Heat Transfer, truss beams, vibrations, etc.

 ## Results
-A XXX% decrease in the weight was achieved and benchmarked with other methods available.
+A 50% decrease in the weight was achieved and benchmarked with other methods available.
 Please look at the attached documents for further understanding of the project.